Elephant Anyone?

 While these are only a few of the many features of Google Wave, it’s quite easy to see why people are so excited.

-Google Wave was the brainchild of a team based out of prior to the Google Wave Idea.
+prior to the Google Wave Idea.
 Google Wave was announced today at Google’s I/O Developer conference, although the product will not be available to the public for several months.

 Terminology